GageAllenCarpenter/JBoot/README.md

 Here are a few examples demonstrating how to use JBoot to schedule and manage system reboots.

 ### Scheduling an Immediate Reboot
+This section demonstrates how to use the scheduleImmediateReboot() method to initiate an immediate system reboot.
 ```java
 public static void main(String[] args) {
     JBootScheduler scheduler = new JBootScheduler(/* Initialize necessary dependencies */);